vinarmani/bitcoinfiles-node/README.md

-# bitcoinfilesjs
+# bitcoinfiles-node

-bitcoinfilesjs is a JavaScript Library for building transactions for Bitcoin Files Protocol (BFP).
+bitcoinfiles-node is a JavaScript Library for building transactions for Bitcoin Files Protocol (BFP).
 Methods for uploading and downloading files are provided [per the BFP specification](https://github.com/simpleledger/slp-specification/blob/master/bitcoinfiles.md).
 For convenience, BITBOX network functionality has been built into the library.

 Other tools using the Bitcoin Files Protocol include:
 * [Electron Cash SLP Edition](http://electroncash.org/#slp)